amalikb/ACIT4030_Machine_Learning_for_images_and_3D_data/README.md

 ## Script Description
 The PointNet - CNN trained models were performed on different computers.
 All the scripts are documented in '*.ipynb*' format and stored in '*01.Submitted_Files*' folder.

+The trained models can be found in '*02.Trained_Models*' folder.

 Please update the directory with the corrsponding user name in order to run the script successfully!

 ## Python Package Installation